-UCF's streak now stands at 25, but when does it become one for the history books?
+UCF's streak ends at 25, so is it one for the history books?

-As impressive as this run has been, should the Knights lose to the Tigers, most college football fans outside of the Orlando region will soon forget this streak.
-But as it stands now, they need just one more victory before their streak is listed among the longest in the sport's history.
+So with the streak over, most college football fans outside of the Orlando region will soon forget this streak.
+But to UCF's credit, it came just one victory shy of being listed among the longest in the sport's history.

 Many teams have reeled off streaks that lasted more than 20 games and kept us wondering when they would end.
 Here are the greatest streaks that have taken place since 1950.

 The Cornhuskers went undefeated during the 1993 regular season but lost to Florida State in the Orange Bowl.
 They were perfect during the next two seasons and won back-to-back national championships.
 Nebraska entered the 1996 season ranked No. 1, but its streak ended with a 19-0 upset by a Jake Plummer-led Arizona State squad.

 26: Alabama (2015-17)

 In the era of the College Football Playoff, a team does not even need a perfect season to have a 26-game winning streak.
 The Tide lost to Ole Miss in the third game of the 2015 season, but won the rest of their games, made the playoff, and beat Clemson to earn the national title.
 They then won their first 14 games of 2016 but were beaten in the final seconds by Clemson in the national championship game.

 If not for a 7-7 tie with USC in the second game of the 1973 season, the Sooners' streak would have actually been 37 games.
 Banned from bowls and television, Oklahoma went 10-0-1 in 1973 and 11-0 in '74, winning the national title.
 The Sooners won their first eight games in 1975 but turned the ball over eight times against Kansas in a 23-3 loss.
 They rebounded to win their final three games and second straight national title.